 - Check your company listings on the search engines with Moz Local

-- Use Central Index for business citations and backlinks
+- How to use Central Index for business citations and backlinks

-- Use Bright Local to add industry relevant citations
+- How to use Bright Local to add industry relevant citations

-- Link your Facebook Business Page to your website
+- How to link your Facebook Business Page to your website

 - Ask your web design company for a link

 - How to earn a backlink with a Visual.ly Infographic

 - Don’t forget internal links

 - How to find and use blog comments as backlinks